 Methane is a much more potent greenhouse gas than carbon dioxide, and it is released by numerous energy and agricultural operations.
 Fatemeh works with one of Future Energy Systems’ biomass research teams to genetically engineer a type of bacteria that will consume these methane emissions and convert them into useful products like bioplastics or jet fuel.
 More about that work can be found here.

 Miles Skinner - Breaking the Wall of Efficient Composite Materials

 Improving efficiency and lowering costs for new energy technologies is vital to integrating them into our existing infrastructure.
 As part of his Future Energy Systems research, Miles develops hybrid materials that make new technologies possible –– like resin and iron composites that allow energy storage devices like flywheels to be spun up magnetically, massively increasing their efficiency.
 Learn more about the development of these storage technologies here.

 Stephanie Chute-Ibsen - Breaking the Wall of Traditional Reclamation Assessment

 To understand if a land reclamation site has truly been restored, you can monitor its soil and vegetation.
 However, those two well-understood metrics might not tell the whole story, so Stephanie is testing a new metric: invertebrate populations.
 Tiny creatures like mites, insects and worms are very sensitive to soil quality, so by tracking their presence in sites that have been reclaimed after human disruption, it might be possible to get a clearer picture of whether restoration efforts are succeeding long before the vegetation would make it obvious.

-A profile of Stephanie and her work will be shared on this site next week.
+A profile of Stephanie will be shared on this site next week.